marb61a/marb61a.github.io/_posts/2017-11-14-Electron-Terminal-Tricks-And-Which-CSS.md

   Awesome's excellent collection of icons.

   PS
-  This is without talking about CSS in JS
+  This is without talking about CSS in JS which is a new way of styling components

 **Terminal Tricks**
   If you want to create a bunch of files of the same type, then instead of creating one by one